 Identify key issues based on 1), 2) and 3), develop corresponding functional model and potential solutions (e.g. discovery, multi-access session establishment, application service continuity) to support the implementation of AL-ATSSS, including potential UE and network APIs.

-Investigate deployments and business models.
+Investigate deployments and business models for which the AL-ATSSS framework is applicable.

 Study whether and how the AL-ATSSS can be used to support existing (e.g. SEAL) and new SA6 enablers (e.g. AEXR) for providing multi-access enablement capabilities.

-NOTE: For 6), coordination is expected with Rel-19 possible studies on existing or new enablers (e.g. FS_AEXR, SEAL-Non-3GPP TEI) supporting capabilities over multiple access paths.
+NOTE 1: For 6), coordination is expected with Rel-19 possible studies on existing or new enablers (e.g. FS_AEXR, SEAL-Non-3GPP TEI) supporting capabilities over multiple access paths.

+NOTE 2: AL-ATSSS framework will only be studied for supporting deployments and business models not covered by SA2 ATSSS feature.